Hearing Developmental Milestones

 - Tell them the names of the objects they are looking at and playing with.
 Babies are interested in exploring and learning about new things, and like to hear what things are called.

 - Let them touch and hold books while you point to and name the pictures.

 - Use real words instead of baby talk – “give me” instead of ta ta or “bottle” instead of baba.

 - Take the time to listen to them – they want you to hear all of their new sounds, words and ideas.

 - Give them simple directions to follow – “Go find your red boots”.

 - Use lots of different words when you talk to them – opposite words like up/down, in/out; action words like “running”, “splashing”, and descriptive words like “happy”, “big”, “little”, “clean”, “dirty”.

 - Encourage them to play with other children – at the library, play groups, park.

-From: Ontario Ministry of Children and Youth Services
+From: Ontario Ministry of Children, Community and Social Services